apache/reef/README.md

 All instances of Name must be annotated with ```@NamedParamter```, which takes a number of options:
  * ```default_value``` (optional): The default value of the constructor parameter, encoded as a string.
 Tang will parse this value (and ones in config files and on the command line), and pass it into the constructor.
 For convenience Tang includes a number of helper variants of default value.  ```default_class``` takes a Class (instead of a String), while ```default_values``` and ```default_classes``` take sets of values.
  * `short_name` (optional): The name of the command line option associated with this parameter.
 If omitted, no command line option will be created.
-Short names must be registered by calling ```registerShortName()``` TODO: Which class is that in?
+Short names must be registered by calling ```registerShortName()``` on the instance of `com.microsoft.tang.formats.CommandLine` that will process the command line options.
  * `doc` (optional): Human readable documentation, describing the purpose of the parameter.

 Next, the ```@Inject``` annotation flags the constructor so that Tang will consider it when attempting to instantiate this class.
 Finally, the ```@Parameter``` annotation tells Tang to use the configuration parameter when invoking the constructor.
 Using a dummy class allows IDEs to autocomplete configuration parameter names, and lets the compiler confirm them as well: